 A magnificent exploration of the architecture, flavours, and history of the 'Garden of England'.

 North Downs - This chalk ridge offers excellent views and splendid trails.

 Leeds Castle - Sitting on an island in the centre of a lake, this impressive castle has played host to many important moments in history.

 Canterbury Cathedral - Follow the footsteps of medieval pilgrims as you immerse yourself in the spiritual home of Christianity in England.

 White Cliffs of Dover - Look out from the white chalk cliffs across the English Channel to continental France.

 Whitstable Oysters - Enjoy one of the Roman Empire’s most decadent delicacies in a charming fishing town.

 England is an expert in elegance.

 The palaces have rooms larger than an entire house.
-The gardens have plants rarer than a blue moon.
+The grand gardens have plants rarer than a blue moon.
 And the royal dinner menus have more courses than you would usually eat in a week.

 What’s more, ’foodies’ can sample local English wines and fresh oysters, whilst history lovers can learn tales of treacherous kings and queens.

 So, join this leisurely tour and discover the luxurious and beautiful attractions of South East England.